-The brunette stood up from her chair and stretched, a habit she hadn’t yet broken after eight decades of it being unneeded.
+Delicate hands ran their way through short, brown hair as she stood up from her chair and stretched, a habit she hadn’t yet broken after eight decades of muscles that never cramped or tired.
 Now why did I set the alar-… Right, time to go see the shrink.
 Everything else has gone so much better than expected today, maybe number twelve will finally have something decent to contribute to the session.

 A quick cleanup saw the giant stack of papers all crammed, more or less in order, back into their folder and thrown into a drawer.
 The instant the drawer slipped shut, Jessica was gone from her office; blinking rapidly across the base in an effort to put distance between herself and the cramped space as quickly as possible.
-Not running from my office, just making sure I’m on time!
+I’m not fleeing from my office, I’m just making sure I’m on time!
 After all, the medical complex is on the far side of the base…

 Jessica lost her train of thought as she appeared in the afternoon sunlight, and heard a startled yelp from behind her as she vanished again.
-A moment later the petite brunette was back at the spot, identifying herself to base security and making sure they didn’t put the base on lockdown.
+A moment later she was back at the spot, identifying herself to base security and making sure they didn’t put the base on lockdown due to an unidentified teleporter.
 She fought back the urge to sigh and blink away again when the soldier called for a vehicle to ferry her to her destination.
 They make me fly on a plane when they send me out to do PR crap.
 They make me ride in a glorified golf cart to get around the base, or walk.
 I get ONE ability that’s not all about either destruction or survival, and they do their best to never let me use it UNLESS it’s for destruction or survival.
 Maybe THAT’S what I should bitch about with number twelve today.

 “You must be Colonel Lawson!”
-The cheerful, feminine, and unfamiliar voice from behind the petite brunette caused her to jump a little in surprise.
+The cheerful, feminine, and unfamiliar voice from behind the her caused Jessica to start a little in surprise.
 “I’ve been really looking forward to meeting you!”

-Jessica turned to see a young red-haired woman, a few inches taller than herself and staring with an excited look on her face.
+Jessica turned to see a young, red-haired woman, a few inches taller than herself – Someday I’ll meet someone shorter than I am.
+Someday – staring with a look that foretold barely contained excitement and energy.
 “Ah, yes, I’m Colonel Lawson.
 And you are?”

 “Heidi Carpenter.”
-The energetic redhead stepped forward to offer a handshake, which Jessica accepted with a still somewhat confused expression.
+The energetic redhead practically bounced forward to offer a handshake, which Jessica accepted with a still somewhat confused expression.